Library: General characteristics

 CSpringLangevin

 This module relies on a unified formulation to capture the thermo-mechanical response of a wide variety of polymers.
 It uses a single viscoplastic law integrating both amorphous and crystalline phases under non-isothermal conditions useful to model either thermoplastics or thermosets.
 Dependencies of temperature, strain rate and crystallinity on the material response can be studied with this module.
 Apart from its accurary and applicability range, this module needs only three crystalline-related parameters with clear interpretation from stress–strain curves.
-This unified model predicts the experimental results of polymers such as epoxy, PEEK, nylon 101, PA6 or LDPE.
+This unified model predicts the experimental results of plastics such as epoxy, PEEK, nylon 101, PA6, LDPE, HDPE, PP and polymer blends.

 Reference1: Int.
 J. Plast.
 159 (2022) 103469 (General formulation, validation and applicability)